Lisa Leslie

 Lisa Deshaun Leslie (born July 7, 1972) is an American former professional basketball player.
-She is currently the head coach for Triplets in the BIG3 professional basketball league, as well as a studio analyst for Orlando Magic broadcasts on Fox Sports Florida.
+She is formerly the head coach for Triplets in the BIG3 professional basketball league, as well as a studio analyst for Orlando Magic broadcasts on FanDuel Sports Network Florida.
+In 2002, Leslie made history as the first player to dunk during a Women's National Basketball Association (WNBA) game.
+Leslie was ranked 5th on ESPN.com's 2021 list of the WNBA's greatest players of all time.

-Leslie played in the Women's National Basketball Association (WNBA).
+Leslie played in the WNBA for the Los Angeles Sparks from 1997 to 2009.
 She is a three-time WNBA MVP and a four-time Olympic gold medal winner.
 The number-seven pick in the 1997 inaugural WNBA draft, she followed her career at the University of Southern California with eight WNBA All-Star selections and two WNBA championships over the course of 11 seasons with the Los Angeles Sparks, before retiring in 2009.
-Leslie was the first player to dunk in a WNBA game.
 In 2011, she was voted in by fans as one of the Top 15 players in WNBA history.
 All throughout her WNBA career, Leslie also played for USA Basketball in international competition, winning four Olympic gold medals (1996, 2000, 2004, 2008) and two FIBA World Championships (1998, 2002).

 In 2015, Leslie was inducted into both the Naismith Memorial Basketball Hall of Fame and the Women's Basketball Hall of Fame.

 Upon becoming coach of the Triplets in 2019, she led the team to the BIG3 Championship that year.

 Early life

 Leslie was born in Compton, California, the daughter of Christine Lauren Leslie, who stood 6 ft 3 in, and Walter Leslie, a former professional basketball player.
 Christine started her own truck driving business to support her three children.
 Walter left the family when her mother was four months pregnant with her.
 Leslie has two sisters: Dionne, who is five years older, and Tiffany, who is eight years younger.
-She also has a brother, Elgin (named after Elgin Baylor of the LA Lakers).
+She also has a brother, Elgin (named after Elgin Baylor of the Los Angeles Lakers).
 She played on an all-girls team with the record 33–1.